sub1inear/sub1inear.github.io/_posts/2025-03-8-dungeon-generation-ardudemon.md

 }
 ```
 ## Conclusion
 And that's it!
 (Well, a very small portion.)
 I hope you've enjoyed this guide and semi-understood it.
-The full code is available (here)[https://github.com/sub1inear/ArduDemon] in the `dungeon.cpp` (dungeon generation) and `map.cpp` (rending) files, if you want to dig a little deeper.
+The full code is available [here](https://github.com/sub1inear/ArduDemon) in the `dungeon.cpp` (dungeon generation) and `map.cpp` (rendering) files, if you want to dig a little deeper.